Reimerei/ex_homeassistant/README.md

-# homeassistant
+# ExHomeassistant

 Connect to homeassistant via MQTT.
-Supports autodiscovery so devices will appear automatically in homeassisstant.
+Supports autodiscovery, devices will appear automatically in homeassisstant.

 ## Add to your project